 It’s that time of year when we start trying to do ALL the autumnal activities to trick ourselves into thinking it’s cooler outside.
 It’s like a jedi mind trick familiar to all Texans.

-Without further adeiu, here are best fall books for children – plus a bonus “pro tip.”
+Here are best fall children’s books – plus a bonus “pro tip.”
 Curl up under a blanket with your favorite small person, light a delicious fall candle, and get to reading (with enthusiasm and fun voices, please).

 This post contains affiliate links, which means I may earn a small commission from your clicks.
 Check out my full disclosure here.

-Best Children’s Picture Books for the Fall to Read to Babies and Toddlers
+Best Fall Children’s Books for Babies and Toddlers

 I never tire of Sandra Boynton books.
 The lady is a genius at writing books for both kids and adults.